SashG91/TCM-Tianjin-Cycle-Meet/README.md

 * The website contains two primary font types 'Bebas Neue' for the header and headings which was then paired with the body text of Roboto using Google Fonts.
 Here is a [link](https://fonts.google.com/specimen/Raleway) which was used to compare and determine which fonts would compliment each other best for this sort of site.
 The inclusion of 'sans-serif' was applied as a fall-back font.

 #### Images
 * The images for the site were chosen to represent a culture of motivation, inspiration and cycling fitness.
 The Home page hero image is aimed at providing and immediate sense of group support and shared enjoyment.
 The routes page chainring image was used mainly to give contrast to this page using an overlay effect.
 The bike cockpit on the signup page was aimed at depicting the feeling that the user is a step closer to their first organized group cycle.
+The above images were sourced from Pexels [Pexels](https://www.pexels.com/).

 #### Animations
 * Animations were applied to the home and and signup page images with the intention of catching the users attention once landing on the page.
 The social icons also had a transform effect applied to it, in order to give some character to the icons with the intention of attracting the user.